History-Research-Environment/HRE--History-Research-Environment/README.md

 2. To provide functionality within the initial implementation that allows for the creation of plugin code to extend the functionality of HRE

-3. To provide plug-ins for genealogists to:
+3. To provide the ability for genealogists to:

     1. Import project files created by The Master Genealogist v8.05 (and later) without loss of information and loss of an ability to use that data as